mikecroucher/awesome-MATLAB/README.md

 * [2048](http://uk.mathworks.com/matlabcentral/fileexchange/46124-2048-matlab-edition) - 2048 is a game originally created by Gabriele Cirulli.
 This is a MATLAB implementation of the game.
 * [Flappy bird](http://uk.mathworks.com/matlabcentral/fileexchange/45795-flappy-bird-for-matlab) - As one of the most popular games on app stores before being taken down, Flappy Bird does not need any further introduction.
 Now, it has come back alive, on MATLAB.

+## Geospatial

+* [TopoToolbox](https://topotoolbox.wordpress.com/) - TopoToolbox is a MATLAB program for the analysis of digital elevation models (DEMs).
+It's free and open source

 ## Hardware